mialkin/docs/tools/kubernetes/flux.md

 # Flux

-[↑ Flux](https://fluxcd.io/flux) is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
+[↑ Flux](https://fluxcd.io/flux) is a tool for keeping Kubernetes clusters in sync with sources of configuration, like Git repositories, and automating updates to configuration when there is new code to deploy.

 ## Table of contents